-Our commitment to sustainable urban growth is showcased in our largescale Transit Oriented Developments (TODs), which incorporate our pioneering efforts in Green Building practices.
-These TOD projects, such as the Kuala Lumpur Sentral, PJ our approach to sustainable construction is exemplified by the patented MRCB Building System modular construction technology.
-This plays an important role in our sustainable construction efforts and holds potential benefits for the broader construction industry.
-With the aim of encouraging wider adoption of sustainable practices in the industry, we are keen on licensing MBS to other players.
+Our commitment to sustainable urban growth is showcased in our large-scale Transit Oriented Developments (TODs), which incorporate our pioneering efforts in Green Building practices.
+These TOD projects, such as the Kuala Lumpur Sentral, PJ

 Sentral Garden City, Penang Sentral, and Kwasa Sentral, blend sustainable building practices with efficient mass transport systems.
 They serve as dynamic engines of growth, creating considerable social and economic value across various layers of society.